Classic Beef Chili

 Seasoning Mix

-- 2 tablespoon Chili Powder
+- 2 tablespoons Chili Powder

-- 2 teaspoon Light Brown Sugar
+- 2 teaspoons Light Brown Sugar

-- 2 teaspoon Cumin
+- 2 teaspoons Cumin

 - 1 teaspoon Kosher Salt